TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/characters.rst

 5. Hard-won Profits
 *******************

-When you were young, a bandit lord took to plunder- ing your family’s caravans.
+When you were young, a bandit lord took to plundering your family’s caravans.
 At first, mercenaries were hired, but they deserted and joined the bandits in their plunder.
 Then, soldiers were borrowed from the king but the taxes on that service were exorbitant.
 You spoke